Youth center – Marche-en-Famenne

 The volunteer's tasks

-The volunteer will have the possibility to participate in all our activities: artistic workshops, sport activities, organization of cultural events and free time activities in the youth club.
-The youth club is open almost every day of the week after school ends, organizes more than 10 musical concerts (hip hop – rock – pop – metal – electro) every year as well as different creative trainings corresponding to holidays period at school.
+The volunteer will have the possibility to participate in all our activities: artistic and sustainability workshops, sports activities, organization of cultural events and free time activities in the youth club.
+The youth club is open almost every day of the week after school ends, organizes more than 10 musical concerts (hip hop – rock – pop – metal – electro) every year as well as different creative trainings corresponding to the holidays period at school.
 Different artistic workshops will be organized at the MJ during the year and led by professionals.
-As part of the team, the volunteer will be allowed to take part in one of those without having to pay the enrollment fee.
+As part of the team, the volunteer will be allowed to take part in one of those without having to pay the enrolment fee.

 The volunteer will be involved in all these activities and will be able to propose their own after school activities.